-Many people will find out that the first thing that gives out when they perform barbell rows are the spinal erectors.
-This not only limits the stimulation your lats and upper back muscles receive but also puts your lower back into a risky situation.
+Many people find out that the first element that gives up during barbell rows are the spinal erectors.
+This limits the stimulation that your lats and upper back muscles receive and puts your lower back into a risky situation.

-Some people are just not built for regular barbell rows and all they get from doing the exercise is back pain and frustration.
-Here’s a variation of the exercise performed by the weightlifter/powerlifter Derrick Kim that spares the lower back.
+Some people are just not built for regular barbell rows, and all they get from doing the exercise is back pain and frustration.
+Here’s a variation of the exercise that spares the lower back.
+It’s demonstrated by the weightlifter/powerlifter Derrick Kim.